 Framework may refer to any of the following:

 Most software frameworks are characterized by a design philosophy called IoC (Inversion of Control).
 Normally, computer programs define a program's flow of control and make calls to libraries for individual functions.
 When using a framework, however, the relationship is inverted: the framework manages the overall control flow and makes calls to the user's code when needed.
-A frameworks allows the developer to focus on details specific to the project and bypass the more general requirements.
+A framework allows the developer to focus on details specific to the project and bypass the more general requirements.